ADACS-Australia/KLuken_HPC_training_2022B/_episodes/03_WorkingOnAnHPC.md

 ---

 ## Logging in
-We will be working with the Swinburne HPC cluster called OzStar, you should have an account, and be a member of the group `oz983`.
+We will be working with the Swinburne HPC cluster called OzSTAR, you should have an account, and be a member of the group `oz983`.
 See the [setup]({{page.root}}{% link _episodes/01_setup.md %}#an-account-on-ozstar) page if you need more information.

 To connect to a login node you should use ssh: